M.S. / M.B.A. Dual-degree Program

 Both the MS and MBA are part-time programs and can be completed on a part-time basis taking classes evenings and weekends.

-Although a dual-degree student will receive two separate degrees and two separate diplomas, all of the degree requirements for both degrees must be completed by the student before UST will award either degree.
-UST will award both degrees at the same time, the end of the semester in which the student completes all requirements for both degrees.
+Although a dual-degree student will receive two separate degrees and two separate diplomas, all of the degree requirements for both degrees must be completed by the student before the University of St. Thomas will award either degree.
+St. Thomas will award both degrees at the same time, the end of the semester in which the student completes all requirements for both degrees.
 Because of this the elapsed time from when a student begins his/her program until he/she has a master's degree on his/her record will be greater than if he/she were in either the MBA or MS program alone.
 Students for whom the time to complete a degree is an important consideration should keep this in mind.

 Also, a student in the dual-degree program may opt out of the program to complete either just the MBA or just the MS. A student who does this might find that he/she will take longer to complete the single degree and have to take more courses to complete the single degree than if he/she had never been in the dual-degree program.
 This can occur because the MBA degree program will permit only four courses from the MS program and the MS degree program either four (software management major) or two (software engineering major) courses from the MBA to count as electives.
 Thus it is possible to have completed extra electives that will not count towards graduation.
 How much extra time and how many extra courses will vary from case to case.
 It will depend on how long the student had been in the dual-degree program, which courses the student had completed, and which single degree the student decides to complete.

 Students may choose to enroll in only MS courses, only MBA courses, or a mix during any semester.